realparmesan/yogatastic/content/the-studio.md

 +++
 # About the Studio

-The studio is a sweet little place, ya know?
+The studio is a sweet little place, ya kn1212ow?

 ![](/images/henrique-junior-q9Piu-GqG6E-unsplash.png)